Legionella – Respiratory PCR and Culture

 Legionella Culture:

-Primary respiratory specimen or isolate from a pure culture submitted is sub-cultured onto Buffered Charcoal Yeast Extract (BCYE) agar, Buffered Polymyxin B, Anisomycin, and Vancomycin (BPAV) Charcoal media and Blood Agar (BA) which are incubated at 35ºC-37 ºC.
+Primary respiratory specimens or isolates from a pure culture are inoculated on Buffered Charcoal Yeast Extract (BCYE) agar, Buffered Polymyxin B, Anisomycin, and Vancomycin (BPAV) charcoal media and Blood Agar (BA) , then incubated at 35ºC-37ºC.
 Legionella species grow on BCYE and BPAV but not on BA.
-Growth is observed under the microscope for typical Legionella colonies.
-Presumptive Legionella colonies are subjected to slide agglutination testing (SAT) to determine species and serogroup, as appropriate.
-Any isolate that did not react on SAT is subjected to Legionella PCR testing for confirmation.
-Culture positive specimens are identified to the genus, species and serogroup levels as applicable.
-Cultures are incubated up to 14 days before reporting.
+Colonies are examined microscopically for typical Legionella morphology.
+Isolates are identified to the genus, species, and serogroup levels as appropriate.
+Plates without growth are incubated for up to 14 days before final reporting.

 Interpretation